rajsecrets/Scientia-Hypothesis/README.md

-# Scientia AI: Advanced AI-Powered Research Assistant
+# Scihy: AI-Powered Research Assistant

+Welcome to **Scihy**, your advanced AI-powered research assistant designed to streamline scientific exploration and discovery.

 ## Table of Contents
 1. [Introduction](#introduction)